-The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in the Houston-Baytown CSA who indicated, in the 2020 census, that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of Asians and American Indians that came in contact with the police was the same or lower than the percentage of Asian and American Indian households the Houston-Baytown CSA that claimed, in the 2020 census, to have access to vehicles.
-The opposite was true of Whites, Blacks and Hispanics.
-That is, a higher percentage of Whites, Blacks and Hispanics that came in contact with the police than the percentage of White, Black and Hispanic households in the Houston-Baytown CSA that claimed, in the 2020 census, to have access to vehicles.
-It should be noted that the percentage difference among White contacts with households is of 3%; thus, deemed by some as being statistically insignificant.
+A comprehensive analysis of the motor vehicle contacts to the census data relevant to the number of "households" in the Houston-Baytown CSA who indicated in the 2020 census that they had access to vehicles, produced interesting findings.
+Specifically, the percentage of Whites, Asians, and American Indians who came in contact with police was the same or lower than the percentage of White, Asian, and American Indian households in the Houston-Baytown CSA that claimed in the 2020 census to have access to vehicles.
+The opposite was true of Blacks and Hispanics.
+That is, a higher percentage of Blacks and Hispanics came in contact with police than the percentage of Black and Hispanic households in the Houston-Baytown CSA that claimed in the 2020 census to have access to vehicles.

-The analysis of the searches resulting in contraband shows that the most significant contraband hit rate is of Whites.
-This was followed by Blacks.
-This means that among all searches performed in 2021, the most significant percentage of these that resulted in contraband was among Whites.
+The comprehensive analysis of the searches resulting in contraband shows that the most significant contraband hit rate is of Blacks.
+This was followed by Whites.
+This means that among all searches performed in 2022, the most significant percentage of these that resulted in contraband was among Blacks.
 The lowest contraband hit rate was among Hispanics.